erudit/erudit-ps-documentation/docs/source/glossary.rst

       An :term:`XML` element higher up in the hierarchy to the element in question.

+   Érudit Article

+      `Érudit Schema <http://retro.erudit.org/xsd/article/3.0.0/doc/>`_ used in the production chain and publication process of Érudit collection.

    Érudit PS Style
       Set of rules from the :term:`JATS Publishing` specifications with some adaptations.